stephanyvargas/random_stuff/2023_10_24_learning_GIT/README.md

 #### Moving around in GIT

+1. **HEAD**
-1. **HEAD** HEAD is the symbolic name for the currently checked out commit -- it's essentially what commit you're working on top of.
-HEAD always points to the most recent commit which is reflected in the working tree.
-Most git commands which make changes to the working tree will start by changing HEAD.
-Normally HEAD points to a branch name (like bugFix).
+	- HEAD is the symbolic name for the currently checked out commit -- it's essentially what commit you're working on top of.
+	- HEAD always points to the most recent commit which is reflected in the working tree.
+	- Most git commands which make changes to the working tree will start by changing HEAD.
+	- Normally HEAD points to a branch name (like bugFix).
 When you commit, the status of bugFix is altered and this change is visible through HEAD.
 	- Detaching HEAD: Detaching HEAD just means attaching it to a commit instead of a branch.
 This is what it looks like beforehand: `HEAD -> main -> C1`
 	- Detaching the head of `bugFix` and attaching it to the commit is achieved by using `git checkout C4`.

 	- Way more information about HEAD here https://initialcommit.com/blog/what-is-git-head#:~:text=In%20Git%2C%20a%20head%20is,recent%20commit)%20of%20that%20branch.
+	- In Git, a head is a ref that points to the tip (latest commit) of a branch.
+	- You can view your repository’s heads in the path `.git/refs/heads/`.
+In this path you will find one file for each branch, and the content in each file will be the commit ID of the tip (most recent commit) of that branch.
+	- For example, there is literally a file called `master` in that path that contains the commit ID of the tip of the master branch.
+When you make a new commit on a branch or pull commits from a remote, the head file for that branch is always updated to reflect the commit ID of the tip of the branch.
+In this way, your branch name ref always stays in sync with the most recent commit at the tip of the branch.
+	- So what is the difference between capitalized Git HEAD and lowercase Git head?

+> In lowercase, "head" is a general term that means any commit that represents a branch tip.
+In uppercase, "HEAD" is a specific Git ref that always points to the commit currently checked out in the working directory.

+	- Useful to check previous commits and files